ResponsiblyUnranked/PythonSoftwareDesign/README.md

 ## Project Layout

-The project follows a simple Python packaging layout with each new design pattern, principle, or best-practice having its own package (folder with `__init__.py`) under `src/`.
+Each pattern, principle, or best-practice will have its own package under `src/`, each of these packages contain a `TUTORIAL.md` explaining the design pattern, and the code behind it.

-Some ideas can be grouped as a collection, like the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles, and will therefore be grouped under `src/solid/`.

-Each principle will have an accompanying `README.md` file with some explanation of the principle, and the following code.
-Where possible, I will provide anti-patterns too.

 Please consult the wiki for a guide on navigating all these principles, especially if you are a beginner looking for a structured approach to learning all the concepts.